h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 Where ALPN is configured, the client signals support by sending the ALPN string "radius/1.1".
 The server can accept this proposal and reply with the ALPN string "radius/1.1", or reject this proposal, and not reply with any ALPN string.

 Implementations MUST signal ALPN "radius/1.1" in order for it to be used in a connection.
-Implementations MUST NOT have an administrative flag which makes a connection use "radius/1.1" without signalling that protocol via ALPN.
+Implementations MUST NOT have an administrative flag which causes a connection to use "radius/1.1" without signalling that protocol via ALPN.

+The next step in defining RADIUS/1.1 is to review how ALPN works.

+## Operation of ALPN

+Once a system has been configured to support ALPN, it is negotiated on a per-connection basis as per {{RFC7301}}.
+We give a brief overview here of ALPN in order to provide a high-level description ALPN for readers who do not need to understand {{RFC7301}} in detail.
+This section is not normative.

+1) The client proposes ALPN by sending an ALPN extension in the ClientHello.
+This extension lists one or more application protocols by name.

+2) The server receives the extension, and validates the application protocol name against the list it has configured.

+> If the server finds no acceptable common protocols, it closes the connection.

+3) Otherwise, the server return a ServerHello with either no ALPN extension, or an ALPN extension with only one named application protocol.

+> If the client does not signal ALPN, or server does not accept the ALPN proposal, the server does not reply with any ALPN name.

+4) The client receives the ServerHello, validates the application protocol (if any) against the name it sent, and records the application protocol which was chosen

+> This check is necessary in order for the client to both know which protocol the server has selected, and to validate that the protocol sent by the server is acceptable to the client.

+The next step in defining RADIUS/1.1 is to define how ALPN is configured on the client and server, and to give more detailed requirements on ALPN configuration and operation.

-### Configuration of ALPN
+## Configuration of ALPN

 Clients or servers supporting this specification can do so by extending their TLS configuration through the addition of a new configuration flag, called "RADIUS/1.1" here.
 The exact name given below does not need to be used, but it is RECOMMENDED that administrative interfaces or programming interfaces use a similar name in order to provide consistent terminology.
 This flag controls how the implementations signal use of this protocol via ALPN.

-Once a system has been configured to support ALPN, it is negotiated on a per-connection basis as per {{RFC7301}}.
-The definition of the "radius/1.1" transport profile is given below in the next section.

 Configuration Flag Name